jolt-community

 & subkey lookup allows us to reference the values captured by the * wildcard.

-Example, “tag--” would match “tag-Foo-Bar”, making &(0,0) = “tag-Foo-Bar” &(0,1) = “Foo” &(0,2) = “Bar”
+Example, “tag-*-*” would match “tag-Foo-Bar”, making &(0,0) = “tag-Foo-Bar”, &(0,1) = “Foo”, &(0,2) = “Bar”

-The base case operation of shift is to copy input JSON “values”, thus we need a way to specify that we want to copy the input JSON “key” instead.
+The base case operation of shift is to copy input JSON “values”; thus we need a way to specify that we want to copy the input JSON “key” instead.

 Thus $ specifies that we want to use an input key, or input key derived value, as the data to be placed in the output JSON. $ has the same syntax as the & wildcard, and can be read as, dereference to get a value, and then use that value as the data to be output.

-There are two cases where this is useful 1) when a “key” in the input JSON needs to be a “id” value in the output JSON, see the "$": "SecondaryRatings.&1.Id" example above.
-2) you want to make a list of all the input keys.
+1) when a “key” in the input JSON needs to be an “id” value in the output JSON (e.g. "$": "SecondaryRatings.&1.Id") 2) you want to make a list of all the input keys.

 Example of “a list of the input keys”: